lifewinning/MLTSA22_IBurrington/HW4/readme.md

-Worked on solo with a fair amount of stack overflow-ing.
+Worked on solo with a fair amount of stack overflow-ing, made some changes following chat in Slack.
 Still have some questions.